ebgoldstein/GA-CDM/README.md

 The technique capture technique is described here: https://dx.doi.org/10.7287/peerj.preprints.1444v1

-If you donwload the files and process them (using the included script SfMdense2topogrid.m) then you need to rename the dense cloud files as  FF1dense.txt, FF2dense.txt, FF3dense.txt, respectively.
+If you download the files and process them (using the included script SfMdense2topogrid.m) then you need to rename the dense cloud files as  FF1dense.txt, FF2dense.txt, FF3dense.txt, respectively.